-Si is a skateboarder and artist who makes wood carvings from reclaimed skateboards.
+Si is a skater and artist who makes wood carving sculpture

 The relationship between skateboarding and producing anything in the creative vein is very close.
 To start with there is the vision of what you would like to create, then there is the mental preparation, then comes the execution.
 Then finally there is the result.
 Sometimes the end product is not quite what you set out to achieve but that’s just a part of any creative process.
 I think these days with skating as I get older the end product is not as polished as in younger days, suffering from sciatica and old age probably plays a big part in that.
 I think I’m beginning to understand that my skating and art are both more akin to a sketchbook than a finished piece you know, just ideas that are thrown out into existence, not perfect by any means but an outline of an idea.

 I’m studying with the Yah Bru Centre of Wasc and to be honest it’s very inspirational, skating with tight crew of elderly gentlemen that are as dedicated to creativity and skateboarding in equal measure.
 Everyone knows that they’re not as nimble as they used to be but it doesn’t stop anyone from having fun.

 I’ve also been watching the pyramid country films a bit recently and they never fail to get me stoked.
 I’m fully aware that they are not to everyone’s taste but they do it for me, pretty much unknown dudes skating great spots, interesting trick selection without being too jazz.
 All set to the kind of music that you rarely hear in a skate film.
 There’s no holding back and trying to make the product cool or now, just pretty raw.